Nadia Lutfi: Career

-Nadia began acting as a hobby; when she was 10 years old she participated in a play at her school and did very well.
+Paula began acting as a hobby; when she was 10 years old she participated in a play at her school and did very well.
 When the 24-year-old was about to make her screen debut in 1958, Omar Sharif was the reigning king of Egyptian cinema, and his wife, Egyptian superstar Faten Hamama, its queen.
 The star couple had just had a smash hit with the film La Anam with Hamama as "Nadia Lotfy", a willful teen who destroys her father's marriage.
-Poula adopted the forename and a variation of the surname of the character as her own.
+Paula adopted the forename and a variation of the surname of the character as her own.